 Before the amount of financial aid can be determined, the cost of attendance for your school must first be evaluated to fully understand how much money is needed.
 The cost of attendance (COA) is an estimate of books, course materials, supplies, and equipment, as well as cost of housing and food, transportation expenses, federal student loan fees, allowance for childcare or other dependent care, costs related to a disability, costs of obtaining a license, certification, or first professional credential, and reasonable costs for eligible study abroad programs. as well as books and supplies and other applicable expenses.
 The COA is determined by your school for your specific program and enrollment.
 As you plan your expenses for the upcoming year, you can find COA information on your school’s website.

-Need-based financial aid is based on your financial need.
+Need-based financial aid is based on your financial need and the income information provided on the FAFSA.
 Your financial need is determined by subtracting your SAI from your school’s COA.
+Your financial aid eligibility is based on your financial need, and income information.

 In the past, families believed that the EFC is the amount you are required to pay for college.
 That wasn’t true, and will continue to be untrue with the switch to the SAI.
 You aren’t required to pay your SAI out of pocket, you can use a variety of financial aid options like loans, private scholarships, college savings plans, etc. In addition, there is no guaranty that your prospective school will offer you financial aid up to your SAI, and you may owe your school more than your calculated SAI.